bcostea/seaurchin/README.md

 ## How to Run

 Run in embedded tomcat7 with mvn tomcat7:run-war.
+Navigate to http://localhost:8080/seaurchin-webapp/ after starting.

 Or deploy to tomcat and run it in server.